1j01/project-nexus/README.md

 Do you find yourself opening and closing lots of
 * project folders
 * git clients
-* terminals / shitty command windows
+* terminals (or shitty outdated command prompts)
-* and code editors?
+* and/or code editors?

-Maybe you don't need to *close* all of these things, but there are still many repetitive steps involved in switching projects.
+There are many repetitive steps involved in switching projects.

-Do you find yourself switching to your terminal or shitty outdated command window and hitting
+Does your workflow involve a lot of switching to your terminal
+(or shitty outdated command prompt) and hitting
 <kbd>Ctrl+C</kbd> +
-<kbd>˄</kbd> +
+<kbd>Up</kbd> +
 <kbd>Enter</kbd>
 to restart?

+Have you ever habitually switched back and accidentally reran some other command you had entered?

 No more!
-Well, it's a work in projects.
-I mean, progress.
-Currently it doesn't really help you switch projects.

-So far,
-there's a settings modal where you choose a projects directory, and then it finds all the sudirectories and assumes these are your projects.
+You declare all your scripts in your package.json, in a machine-readable format, but all you directly gain from this usually amounts to not having to remember many commands to start all your projects.
+You just type `npm start`
+– it's short and sweet –
+but it doesn't have to end there.

+Project Nexus gives you a visual interface for launching all your projects.

-If a project has a `package.json` file, the listing is given a button to `npm start` the project, and to `npm stop` it if there happens to be a `stop` script, otherwise kill the process.
+If a project has a `package.json` file, it'll give you a button to `npm start` the project, and if there's a `stop` script, to `npm stop` it, otherwise to kill the `npm start` process.
+It opens a [terminal](https://github.com/chjj/term.js) to show process output.

-If there's no `package.json`, it'll give you a button to open `index.html`.
+If there's an `index.html`, it'll give you a button to open it.

-If there's neither, ya get naught.
+If there's a `manifest.json`, it'll give you a button to launch a [chrome app](https://developer.chrome.com/apps/about_apps).
+Clicking it again will restart the app.

-I'm open to extending it with different openers.
+I'm very open to extending it with different launchers.
-(I'll probably try to modularize this!)
-After all, even I have a python project or two.
-Or one, but you get the idea.
+I've made it partially modular, although at this point the modules directly return React elements.
+Before I separate the launchers into their own packages (to level the playing field for new launchers if anyone wants to make one) I want to abstract that a bit.

+Plus, I want to have reusable dropdown functionality anyways (for things like `npm`, `cake`, `make`, `rake` and such where multiple scripts or tasks are commonly defined).

 _Built with [nw.js](http://nwjs.io/)_